-Every January, thousands of Elvis fans make the trek to Graceland to celebrate The King's birthday with four days of events.
-If you're one of the many planning to honor the American legend with a trip to his Memphis, Tennessee abode, study up on the iconic Southern mansion with this list of things you may not have known about Elvis Presley's Graceland.
+Every year, thousands of Elvis fans make the trek to Graceland to celebrate The King.
+If you're one of the many planning to honor the American legend with a trip to his Memphis, Tennessee abode this year, study up on the iconic Southern mansion with this list of things you may not have known about Elvis Presley's Graceland.

 8. Elvis Bought the Mansion When He Was Only 22

 The King purchased Graceland in 1957 for $102,500, which equals about $900,000 in today's money.